Japanese Public Key Infrastructure (JPKI)

 - The system development cost for obtaining consent is reduced.

-- After obtaining consent, administrative costs for procedures to change the four basic types of information such as address will be reduced.
+- After obtaining consent, administrative costs for procedures to change basic four information such as address will be reduced.

 - It is possible to prevent an erroneous input of a change document of a customer or the like and always update customer information.